-- The database, which holds all the product information, names, prices, descriptions, photos, instructions, specifications, etc.
+- The database, holds all the product information, names, prices, descriptions, photos, instructions, specifications, etc.

-- The backend, which is the part that retrieves and processes data from the database.
+- The backend, is the part that retrieves and processes data from the database.

-- Frontend, the part that allows us to see the effects of the backend, the messages for the end user, graphically designed and friendly.
+- Frontend, the part that allows us to see the effects of the backend, and the messages for the end user, is graphically designed and friendly.
 In simplest terms: what we see.

 How then does traditional e-commerce differ from that using Headless e-commerce?
-In short, in a traditional store, the three elements: database, backend and frontend, are fused together.
+In short, in a traditional store, the three elements: database, backend, and frontend, are fused.
 In headless e-commerce, the frontend, i.e. the data presentation layer, is separated from the other ones, and only communicated with them via an API.